ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 fluency, clearnesss and correctness in the
 use of their language.

 One of The JurYMen.
-They hav
+They have
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_inez_ver01:data:sn85033189:00271769763:1854042001:0117/pct:81.231910,38.957906,12.866317,29.177919/!600,600/0/default.jpg"/>
 </td>